mdpenguino/siren-audio-player/README.md

 - [ ] Make a github.io page
 - [ ] Fix bugs (yes that means you @mdpenguino)
 - [x] Get the splashscreen to work
+- [ ] Get spalshscreen to close when main application is ready
+- [ ] Create a delay before the main application is ready for testing purposes